briansokol/eslint-config/README.md

 By default, Prettier will use its own defaults, but you can override them by creating a Prettier config file.
 The following is an example configuration.

-Create a file called `prettier.config.js` (or the [file format](https://prettier.io/docs/en/configuration.html) of your choosing) with this config:
+Create a file called `prettier.config.js` (or the [file format](https://prettier.io/docs/en/configuration.html) of your choosing) with a config like this:

 ```javascript
 module.exports = {